Google Data Studio is Google’s free dashboarding tool that is making it incredibly easy to create useful and visually appealing dashboards.

 Finally, while this is an amazing step forward for Google Data Studio, just because the functionality exists does not mean you need to use it in every widget.
 Be careful of over-complicating your dashboards by joining too many data sources.

-If you have any questions about combining data sources in Google Data Studio, you can send me an email, or leave a comment below.
+If you have any questions about combining data sources in Google Data Studio, you can send me an email.